Ezra Pound: Meeting Hemingway, editing The Waste Land

 The Pounds settled in Paris around April 1921 and in December moved to an inexpensive ground-floor apartment at 70 bis Rue Notre-Dame-des-Champs.
 Pound became friendly with Marcel Duchamp, Fernand Léger, Tristan Tzara, and others of the Dada and Surrealist movements, as well as Basil Bunting.
 He was introduced to the American writer Gertrude Stein, who was living in Paris.
 She wrote years later that she liked him but did not find him amusing; he was "a village explainer, excellent if you were a village, but if you were not, not".

 Pound's collection Poems 1918–1921 was published in New York by Boni and Liveright in 1921.
-In December that year Ernest Hemingway, then aged 22, moved to Paris with his wife, Hadley Richardson, and letters of introduction from Sherwood Anderson.
+In December that year Ernest Hemingway, then aged 22, moved to Paris with his wife, Hadley Richardson, carrying letters of introduction from Sherwood Anderson.
 In February 1922 the Hemingways visited the Pounds for tea.
 Although Pound was 14 years older, the men became friends; Hemingway assumed the status of pupil and asked Pound to edit his short stories.
 Pound introduced him to his contacts, including Lewis, Ford, John Peale Bishop, Malcolm Cowley, and Derek Patmore, while Hemingway tried to teach Pound to box.
 Unlike Hemingway, Pound was not a drinker and preferred to spend his time in salons or building furniture for his apartment and bookshelves for Sylvia Beach's Shakespeare and Company bookstore.